SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 - Native SQL is passed directly to the database.
 - AMDP, which uses Native SQL, also does not support implicit client handling.
 - While AMDP is permitted in ABAP Cloud, accessing client-dependent data via Native SQL is not supported.
 - When using AMDP in ABAP Cloud, it is crucial to access only the current client.
-Client-safety must be ensured..
+Client-safety must be ensured.
 - AMDP methods in ABAP Cloud must be client-safe, meaning the SQLScript code should access data only in your client.
 Use only artifacts that limit access to a single client or those that are client-independent.
 - Consequently, all objects in the `USING` list must be client-safe, including CDS table functions implemented as AMDP methods.
 - There are additions to cover client-safe aspects, ensuring access only to your client data.